US ambassador to Turkey slams Ankara over staff arrest

 She has been in prison for more than five months with her young son.
 Her child's father was also detained.

-Eleven Germans are currently being held in Turkey for political reasons, the German Foreign Ministry has said.
+Eleven Germans are being held in Turkey for political reasons, the German Foreign Ministry has said.
 Chancellor Angela Merkel has described the arrests as "unjustified" and repeatedly called for the prisoners' release.

-While not commenting on specific cases, Turkish officials say charges against Turkish and foreign journalists are usually linked to their membership in "terrorist organizations" or their creation of "propaganda" on their behalf.
+While not commenting on specific cases, Turkish officials said charges against Turkish and foreign journalists are usually linked to their membership in "terrorist organizations" or their creation of "propaganda" on their behalf.

 At least 81 journalists are behind bars in Turkey, according to the Committee to Protect Journalists.